uai-ufmg/well-log-imputation/README.md

 ## Getting Started

-> IMPORTANT: Before evaluating a method using a well log data, you first need to preprocess the dataset, dividing into folds and slice.
-See the `preprocessing` [README](/preprocessing) for details in how to preprocess the data.
+> IMPORTANT: Before evaluating a method using well log data, you first need to preprocess the dataset, dividing it into folds and slices.
+See the `preprocessing` [README](/preprocessing) for details on how to preprocess the data.

 ### Dataset folder structure

-After preprocessing your dataset fold structure should look as below:
+After preprocessing your dataset, the fold structure should look as below:

 ``` bash
 dataset_root